-A voter-approved amendment was the initial catalyst that forced the Naples-Fort Myers Greyhound Track owners to change strategies.
+A voter-approved amendment forced Naples-Fort Myers Greyhound Track owners to change strategies.
 With a $10 million project, and possibly more to come, their sights are set on more card shuffling.

 Izzy Havenick is reluctant to use the phrase “perfect storm.”
 But a number of compelling factors did converge to bring about the new Bonita Springs Poker Room.

 'The truth of the matter is that with dog racing ending, we needed to reinvent ourselves anyways.’
 Izzy Havenick, Naples-Fort Myers Greyhound Track

 The big one?
 The Florida constitutional amendment approved by voters in 2018 that prohibits wagering on live dog races and bans dog races in Florida on which there is wagering.
 Havenick’s family has owned the Naples-Fort Myers Greyhound Track in Bonita Springs for four decades, and the amendment’s ban that goes into effect Jan.
 1, 2021, meant that things had to change.
 Several other tracks in the region face similar reckonings, including the Sarasota Kennel Club and Derby Lane in St. Petersburg.

 Havenick says his family never thought about selling the 100-acre property.
 But to continue the gaming and wagering functions that brought people to the site, they would either have to extensively renovate the existing 225,000-square-foot, 1970s-era building or start fresh.
 They chose to start fresh, from a new building to a new name and brand.

 “It just made common sense to build a newer, more modern building,” says Havenick, the vice president of Southwest Florida Enterprises, the parent company of the Bonita Springs Poker Room.
 “Plus the city of Bonita Springs had been asking us to update our property and build something new, so it worked out perfectly.”